rogerjbos/web_crypto/content/post/Untitled/index.md

 What is DeFi and Yield Farming?
 DeFi stands for Decentralized Finance and it represents financial services such as lending and borrowing that are provided over the blockchain.
 The *decentralized* part means that instead of having a bank stand between the lender and the borrower, taking a large cut, a protocal (some code and a blockchain) is the intermediary instead.
 The protocal still takes a cut, but it is much smaller than in TradFi (Traditional Finance).

-I got started in Crypto about a year ago and up on recently, I was only using centralized exchanges to earn interest on my crypto holdings.
+I got started in Crypto about a year ago and until recently, I was only using centralized exchanges to earn interest on my crypto holdings.
 Why are holders of crypto able to earning interest?
 The same way banks do, by lending it out to people who want to borrow  it.

 ### Why Borrow ###